JenniferShelton/JenniferShelton.github.io/_episodes/41-CancerGenomics.md

 > {: .solution}
 {: .challenge}

-> Exercise: Print the variants overlapping the interval “chr1:1-1000000” in the uncompressed VCF with **bcftools view**.
+> **Exercise**: Print the variants overlapping the interval “chr1:1-1000000” in the uncompressed VCF with **bcftools view**.
 Try the same thing with the bgzipped+indexed VCF
 >
 >> ## Solution
 >>